Add filters to your videos or images to change the color and contrast, make them black and white, or add blur in Clipchamp.

-If it's not already there, drag and drop the video or image from the media library into the timeline at the bottom of your project.
+Drag and drop the video or image from the Your media tab into the timeline.

 Removing a Filter

-If you would like to custom adjust the exposure, contrast, saturation or temperature of the video or image yourself, you can use the sliders in the Colour tab.
-For tips on how to do this, see: changing the colour of a video.
+If you would like to custom adjust the exposure, contrast, saturation, or temperature of the video or image yourself, you can use the sliders in the color balance tab.
+For tips on how to do this, see: changing the color of a video.

 Try it out